davebenson/doom4-walkthrough/README.md

 It is hard to describe all the turns and the 3 entrances to this area, but it can be explored easily enough.
 Just make sure you find:
 * Codex Entry "..." in a dead-end room with some armor
 * SECRET 3.4 / Rocket Launcher:  To get to this secret area, you'll have to jump up to a nondescript ledge.
 Look for a room with a rotating-red ceiling-mounted light, over which is painted "UAC-HAL".
 Looking at that, the duct is just to the right of it.
-Enter into it, and it'll twist around to get to the Secret, Elite Guard #3.1?
+Enter into it, and it'll twist around to get to the Secret, ELITE GUARD 3.1???

 There are three access points to this convoluted area.
 Here's a description of each of them: